Maximilian Schell: Early life and education

 Schell later attended the University of Zurich for a year, where he also played association football and was on the rowing team, along with writing for newspapers as a part-time journalist for income.
-Following the end of World War II, he moved to Germany where he enrolled in the University of Munich and studied philosophy and art history.
+Following the end of World War II, he moved to Germany where he enrolled at the Ludwig-Maximilians-Universität München (LMU) and studied philosophy and art history.
 During breaks, he would sometimes return home to Zürich or stay at his family's farm in the country so he could write in seclusion:

 My father and my uncle hunt deer there, but I do not like to hunt.
 I like to walk through the forest by myself.
 In 1948 and 1949, when I wrote part of my first novel, which I have never shown to anyone, I isolated myself in one of the hunting cabins for three months, without a telephone, without electricity, with heat only from a large open fireplace.

 Schell then returned to Zürich, where he served in the Swiss Army for a year, after which he attended the sixth form of University College School, London, for one year before re-entering the University of Zurich for another year, and later, the University of Basel for six months.
 During that period, he acted professionally in small parts, in both classical and modern plays, and decided that he would from then on devote his life to acting rather than pursue academic studies:

 I then decided, either you are a scientist or an artist ...
 To me it is much more important ... to admire and feel and be stimulated and inspired ...
 Art comes out of chaos, not out of a mechanical analyzing.
 So as soon as I made up my mind, there was no sense any more in continuing to study and in getting a degree.
 It is like an award; it does not mean anything in itself ...
 A university degree is just a title.
 I don't think an artist should have a title.
 It was time for me to concentrate on acting.